FSandimu/FSandimu/README.md

-- 👋 Hi, I’m @FSandimu
+- 👋 Hi, I’m Fransicah Sandimu
-- 👀 I’m interested in app development and web development
+- 👀 I’m interested in Web development
-- 🌱 I’m currently learning app development
+- 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on cyber security
+- 💞️ I’m looking to collaborate on cyber security, web development and artificial intelligence
 - 📫 How to reach me @Fsandimu on Twitter

 <!---